Do You Have Questions About Sun Blocking Clothing? I do too, and apparently, we aren’t the only ones.

 How has your learning experience gone as you have learned about the dangers of the sun?
 Are you practicing safer sun habits?

 Are you adding sunscreen every day?
 I am glad to say, this has finally become a habit, I don’t have to remember it.
-I did have to try more than one product to get a sunscreen that works for me on a daily basis.
+I did have to try more than one product to get a sunscreen that works for me daily.

 Don’t give up on yourself.
 Give yourself credit for what you do get right.